THE Gold Standard Arts Foundation

 awards and prizes:

-The Gold Standard Arts Foundation Commissioned Dreamer recipient will receive $1,000 toward the development and completion of a new dance film to be completed by the end of July 2026.
-This new dance film will automatically be programmed into the 10,000 Dreams Film Festival 2026-2027 season.
+• The Gold Standard Arts Foundation Commissioned Dreamer recipient will receive $1,000 toward the development and completion of a new dance film to be completed by the end of July 2027.
+This new dance film will automatically be programmed into the 10,000 Dreams Film Festival 2027-2028 season.

-Please consider a donation to our community fund to contribute to this award, or reach out to info@goldstandardarts.org if you have resources that you’d like to offer as part of a robust package from the greater creative community.
-If you work in film, have resources that could support this prize, have available studio space, would like to support with in-kind mentorship/consultations, film equipment to donate, and/or any other creative way to support, please don't hesitate to reach out to us.
+Our team is actively finding ways to further support this Commissioned Dreamer program.
+Please consider a donation to our community fund and contribute to this award, or reach out to info@goldstandardarts.org if you have resources that you’d like to offer as part of a robust package from the greater creative community.
+If you work in film, have resources that could support this prize, have available studio space, would like to support with in-kind mentorship/consultations, film equipment to donate, and/or any other creative way to support, please don't hesitate to reach out to us!

 Rules, Eligibility, and Notes for Submissions: